cyralinc/terraform-provider-cyral/docs/provider.md

 # Provider

-The provider is the base element and it must be used to inform application-wide parameters.
+The provider is the base element and must be used to inform application-wide parameters, like the Cyral control plane reference and authentication secrets.

-## Usage
+## Example Usage

 - Terraform v12